Beverly Hills High School: Enrollment controversies

 The Beverly Hills Unified School District has faced controversies in student enrollment, mainly regarding diversity, and more recently, legacy enrollment (alumni preference).

 For many years Beverly has selected high-achieving students from twelve LAUSD middle schools on diversity permits in an attempt to increase the number of minorities enrolled.
 Selections have been made based on test scores, grades and writing samples.
 According to enrollment data for the 2006–2007 school year, however, seven out of ten students who entered the school this way were of Asian ethnicity.
 In April 2007, due to pressure from parents and activist Earl Ofari Hutchinson, who criticized the school for not recruiting more African-American and Latino students, then-Superintendent Kari McVeigh agreed to extend the application deadline until April 27, as reported in the Los Angeles Times and The Beverly Hills Courier, hoping that more students from these minority groups would seek to enroll.
 According to the Beverly Hills Courier (May 25, 2007), "civil rights leaders hailed the final student selections" as "an honest effort to obtain ethnic diversity."

-The school board voted 3–2 in the spring of 2008 to offer the children of alumni, who live outside the district's boundaries, preference in enrollment.
-The intended purpose was to influence those alumni families to support the school district regarding bond measures and fundraising.
-Critics protested that, while legacy preferences are long established and constitutional for institutions of higher education (colleges and universities), legacy enrollment in public schools is somewhat anti-democratic and subverts public education to the benefit of the wealthy.

 In 2012, the school board voted not to issue new inter-district permits for the upcoming school year, which discontinued those out-of-district students who could apply for special permission to attend BHHS.